tdphucvn/portfolio/README.md

 ## Used Technologies

-This website was build using React.js as the frontend framework with the help of Material UI library.
+This website was built using React.js as the frontend framework with the help of Material UI library.

 ## Introduction